VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/windows.md

 So, let's dig into some core window's stuff for just a moment.
 The very TL;DR version:

+* Windows, since Vista, is based on the NT kernel
+  * This means most low-level fixes and articles you read since then should be reasonably accurate

 * Window's disks are formatted as NTFS.
 NTFS is awful.
+[TODO] BTRFS
+* Windows file permissions are way weirder than linux's `*rwxrwxrwx` structure.
+Permissions can and will fuck you.
+  * If the user has a Microsoft account associated, the username isn't always the username.
+If you encounter this issue, I wish you luck in figuring out what the correct name actually is.

 * Drivers for windows tend to be a mess.
 Keeping them up to date is awful.
-Windows update will usually only install very old (or even incorrect) driver by default.
+Windows update will often install very old (or even incorrect) driver by default.
 * Windows programs install themselves all over the fucking place.
 Yes, there's `program files` and `program files x86`, but sometimes things wind up in `%appdata%` or `ProgramData` or put themselves somewhere else entirely.
-  * You may not be able to see these if you don't turn on `show hidden files`
+  * You may not be able to see these if you don't turn on *show hidden files*
+* Some programs are "apps" and these are sort of their own thing too
+* Windows is sort of a mess for the sake of retaining backwards compatability
+* A lot of windows programs have at least a few dependencies, like Java or Visual C++ 20xx-20xx Redistributable

 That said, there are some nuggets of wisdom I can provide, in no particular order: